 - Protection of the business in the event of an unexpected illness or absence by ensuring someone is ready to take over in the short term.

 - Creating a continuous income stream in retirement.

 Over the next four months, as part of our Success to Succession series, we will delve further into the topic of succession from an entrepreneurial business, family business and individual’s perspective.

 - How to pass your family business on to the next generation

 During this time, we will also be holding events in many of our local offices, covering topics on business succession planning and Inheritance Tax Planning (IHT) two important aspects to consider when thinking about passing on your business.

-More information on these events can be found here .
+More information on these events and our webinar can be found here .